root-systems/agreement-financial/README.md

  - Commission = 10%

 ### The Formula
-To calculate the amount someone recieves take their booked in activity types for a month and refer to the tabulation table below.
+To calculate the amount someone recieves, take their booked in activity types for a month and refer to the table below.

 ### Calculating daily amounts
 | buffer level\activity type 	| Personal 		| Internal Top up	| Contracting Top up|